 Current tax assets and liabilities for the current and prior periods are measured at the amount expected to be recovered from or paid to the taxation authorities based on the current period's taxable income.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted by the Statement of Financial Position date.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted by the balance date.